 Elderly people face not only physical decline but cognitive .
 As people get older, physical complications arise as do cognitive.
 In healthy aging populations, the declines are slight and can be improved with regular physical activity, healthy eating habits, community engagement and by doing cognitively demanding tasks.

-In people with Alzheimer’s or dementia, the nervous system deteriorates as plaques and Lewy bodies become more present within the neural tissue.
-These populations are particularly sensitive as their physical and cognitive functions are dramatically impacted.
-Patients with these disorders forget who their loved ones are, where they live and whether they have completed an activity such as taking medication.
+In people with Alzheimer’s or dementia, the nervous system deteriorates as plaques become more present within the neural tissue.
+These populations are particularly sensitive, as their physical and cognitive functions are dramatically impacted.
+Patients with these disorders forget who their loved ones are, where they live, and whether they have completed an activity such as taking medication.

 Engaging elders with empathy, open-mindedness, and a smile can help foster positive interactions and emotions.
 In addition, ensuring proper nutrition and physical exercise can prevent and delay signs of cognitive aging.
 Cognitive remediation can assist healthy aging and dementia populations improve cognitive function in everyday life.
 Areas elderly and dementia patients have difficulty with include memory, attention, language, visuo-spatial skills, and executive functions.
 Therapy for dementia and related disorders include medications, occupational therapy, psychotherapy, environmental modifications, and living assistance.

 Trains logical reasoning for use in keeping track of appointments and engaging in group activities.

 Requires patient to engage in strategy and problem solving to plan actions that lead to successful completion.
 Also trains visuo-mental skills.